You are here

 LLM in Environmental Law

-Pace was one of the first law schools in the country to develop a comprehensive and integrated curriculum in environmental law.
+The Elisabeth Haub School of Law at Pace University was one of the first law schools in the country to develop a comprehensive and integrated curriculum in environmental law.
 With it came a commitment to ensure the sustainability of our natural and built environments.
 As the environmental program grew and prospered, it consistently achieved one of the highest rankings in the nation as an academic and action center.

 LLM Degree Requirements

-Both US-trained and international candidates must complete 24 credits, which normally takes two full-time semesters.
-International students must complete the Introduction to American Legal Systems and Introduction to US Legal Research courses and maintain at least a 2.33 grade point average.
-US-trained students must maintain a grade point average of 2.67.
-Unless registered in a specialized track, all candidates are required to take the following courses:
+Both US-trained and international candidates must complete a minimum of 24 credits.
+The LLM in Environmental Law may be completed in two full-time semesters, although some students choose to take three semesters or more.
+Except with special permission of the Academic Dean, students must complete the LLM degree within three (3) years of matriculation.
+International students must complete Introduction to American Legal Systems and Introduction to US Legal Research and achieve at least a 2.33 grade point average.
+US-trained students must achieve a grade point average of 2.67.
+Unless registered in a specialized track, candidates are required to take the following courses:

 - Environmental Law Survey (3 credits)